-Once a student has been admitted, s/he should contact (preferably in person) the Department's Chair of the Graduate Committee for advice on the selection of courses and other matters related to graduate study in Sociology.
-Consultation on the appropriate choice of a temporary Advisor should also be initiated at this time since each newly admitted student must have such an Advisor by the time (or very soon after) classes begin.
+Once a student has been admitted, s/he should contact the Department's Graduate Chair or Graduate Program Assistant for advice on the selection of courses and other matters related to graduate study in Sociology.

 Students who have completed a University of Manitoba M.A. in Sociology (or equivalent) must complete a minimum of 18 credit hours (6 courses) in 7000 level Sociology.
 Students who are admitted with acceptable qualifications other than an M.A. in Sociology from the University of Manitoba may be required (on the recommendation of the Graduate Committee) to complete additional course work.

 Ph.D.
 Comprehensive Examinations

 All Ph.D. students must successfully complete comprehensive examinations after the prescribed course work has been completed and before submitting a thesis proposal.
 These examinations constitute the student's candidacy examination.

 Student must complete comprehensive examinations in two different areas chosen from the following: